Mathematical methods in region-based theories of space: the case of Whitehead points: The cornerstone

+Stone's work's motivations were purely mathematical---he aimed to understand what Boolean algebras are and how they relate to other mathematical entities.
+The first step towards understanding was to show that given any~(abstract) Boolean algebra $B$ we can construct (in a~canonical way) a~concrete algebra $\langle X,\mathcal S\rangle$ that is isomorphic to~$B$.

+With an algebra $B$ at hand, everything we have at our disposal is this algebra (plus various mathematical tools that are normally used).
+The situation is analogous to a~construction of a~term model of a~first-order theory by means of the Henkin method---we start with syntactical data, and we turn it into a~model of the theory.
+To tell the truth, Henkin's construction may be viewed as a~special case of the Stone theorem (see e.g., Exercises 4, 5, and 6 in pages 37--38 of \citealp{Koppelberg-HBA})

-Stone's work's motivations were purely mathematical---to understand what Boolean algebras are and how they relate to other mathematical entities.
-Stone's insight was that we could treat ultrafilters of a~Boolean algebra as points of a~topological space.
-Let us remind that a \emph{filter} of a~Boolean algebra $B$ is a non-empty subset of $B$ that does not contain the zero element, is upward closed (in the sense of the standard Boolean product), and is closed for the binary meet operation.
-A filter $\fil$ is an \emph{ultrafilter} if it is maximal in the family of all filters, or equivalently, if for any region $x\in B$, either $x$ or its Boolean complement $-x$ are in~$\fil$.
+With every---either abstract or concrete---algebra, there is associated the notion of a~\emph{filter}, a~non-empty subset $\fil$ of (the domain of) $B$ that does not contain the zero element, is upward closed (in the sense of the standard Boolean order), and is closed for the binary meet operation.

-For any element of a Boolean algebra $x$, we define the family $\ult(x)$ of all ultrafilters of $B$ that contain~$x$.
-The routine verification shows that $\Basis\defeq\{\ult(x)\mid x\in B\}$ satisfies the conditions of a~basis for topology, and therefore $\Ult(B)$, the family of all ultrafilters of~$B$ can be equipped with the family $\topo$ of open sets introduced via~$\Basis$.

-There are a~lot of things that can be said about spaces of ultrafilters known under the name of \emph{Stone spaces}.
-Firstly, observe that given any basic set $\ult(x)$, it is a~straightforward consequence of the definitions and ultrafilters properties that:
+The special place in the representation theory is occupied by \emph{ultrafilters}, i.e., filters that are maximal in the family of all filters (in the sense of set-theoretical inclusion), or equivalently, filters $\fil$ that satisfy the following condition: for any $x\in B$, either $x$ is in $\fil$ or its Boolean complement $-x$ is in~$\fil$.
+Given an algebra $B$, we will denote the family of all its ultrafilters by $\Ult(B)$, and we are going to use the letter `$\ult$' as ranging over $\Ult(B)$.

+Applying set-theoretical machinery, we can prove that every non-zero object $x\in B$ is an element of an ultrafilter.
+Moreover, we can show that if $x$ and $y$ are distinct, then there is an ultrafilter $\ult$ that contains exactly one of these.
+Therefore, every object in $B$ can be unequivocally represented by all these ultrafilters to which it belongs.
+More formally, with every Boolean algebra $B$ we may associate an operation $\ult\colon B\to\power(\Ult B)$ (from the domain to the power set of the family of all ultrafilters of $B$) such that $\ult(x)\defeq\{\ult\in\Ult(B)\mid x\in\ult\}$ (\emph{the Stone mapping}) that is injective.
+It is routine to verify that the image of this operation: